savo92/fetchy-js/README.md

 Middlewares are resolved from the first to the last _when processing the request_, and from the last to the first _when processing the response_.

-### processRequest
-You need to implement `processRequest` if you want to run something _before_ the Fetch request.
-You can alterate the Fetch params or even reject the Promise if you need.
-2 things are really important here:
-- The method MUST return a Promise by returning `return this.next.processRequest(fetchParams, this);`
-- The methos MUST save the `previousMiddleware` in the `previous` object property.
-To achieve this 2 important points, just return `return super.processRequest(fetchParams, previousMiddleware);`

-### processResponsee
-You need to implement `processResponse` if you want to run something _after_ the Fetch request.
-You can read the response body but you MUST copy the Response object to not consume the stream.
-To continue the middlewares chain, just
-`return this.processNextResponse(<a promise which will resolve by returning Response>);`

 ## Setup middlewares
 To setup the middlewares chain, you just need to configure it by filling the `middlewares` property of the 3rd